climate-and-health-datasci-Unicamp/ldl-cholesterol-climate-analysis/README.md

 # Conclusions

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Cold waves have an adverse influence on LDL-C concentrations in vulnerable groups, such as adult women, elderly men and elderly women.
 These findings can be used to alert health experts when making treatment decisions and diagnosing patients.
 Predicted cold waves found in our analyses may impact LDL-C concentrations in the future and, at the same time, cardiovascular risk.
+Being able to estimate the next occurrences of cold waves can help in the development of early warning systems.

 # Future research